Abdulrehman1203/Stocks_app_fastapi/README.md

 # FastAPI Transactions API

 This is a FastAPI application that provides endpoints for user registration, login, and managing transactions for stocks.
-The application implements JWT authentication and offers functionality to create, retrieve, update, and delete transactions associated with users.
+The application implements JWT authentication and offers functionality to create, retrieve, update transactions associated with users.

 ## Features